Renault Clio hatchback

 Engines, drive & performance

 The new Clio is almost 100kg lighter than the older model, which makes it significantly more agile driving through corners – particularly the 900cc TCe model, which is another 60kg lighter than the 1.5-litre dCi diesel model.
 It's very easy to drive around town thanks to its light steering and responsive controls, and it's also very quiet, which lends it a more grown-up feel.
 If you’re fan of engine noise, the 900cc petrol has a distinctive three-cylinder exhaust sound that is quite pleasing when you accelerate through the gears.
 It does feel slow, however, lacking the mid-range acceleration of the diesel, and once you get on the open road, especially the motorway, then it is definitely underpowered.
 The five-speed manual gearbox also feels clunky and loose, making quick, accurate gear changes more difficult.
+The Clio can also be specced with an automatic gearbox, which comes fitted to the Renault Renaultsport Clio and the GT Line, or is priced at around £1,300 as a cost option on other models.
+The driver can choose to select gears manually, but for less jerky changes it is better to leave it in full automatic mode.

 Price, value for money & options